Alfie Deyes: Music

 Deyes appeared on the 2014 single "Do They Know It's Christmas?" as part of the Band Aid 30 charity supergroup, raising money for the Ebola virus epidemic in West Africa.

 Deyes was part of the 'YouTube Boyband' that raised money for Comic Relief.

-Business interests

-Deyes is director of PointlessBlog Ltd and Pointless Holdings Ltd, alongside Dominic Smales (CEO of Gleam Futures, a digital talent management company).
-In October 2020, Deyes and Sugg were announced as "ambassadors" promoting A Good Company, a maker of sustainable products.

-Controversies

-In 2018, Deyes uploaded a video to his YouTube channel called "Living on £1 for 24 hours" in which his aim was to spend only £1 for a full day.
-He received criticism from viewers and the media who claimed that Deyes was making a mockery of poverty, both in his language used and the fact he did things such as going shopping for clothes during the video, continuing to use luxury items such as his car, and was given free food after being recognised.
-On 18 June 2018, Deyes uploaded a video to his vlogging channel titled "Lets talk about the £1 video" in which he apologised for his actions in the video and claimed he didn't mean to mock poverty.
-He subsequently removed the "Living on £1 for 24 hours" video from YouTube and donated all revenue from that video to charity.

 Personal life

-Deyes was born in the London Borough of Enfield.
-His family relocated to Brighton, East Sussex when he was four years old.
-Deyes was educated at Varndean School in Brighton and then attended Varndean College, achieving the grades he needed to go to university.
-Despite being offered a place, Deyes chose to defer university and take a gap year in order to spend time travelling.
-Subsequently, at the end of his gap year, he chose not to attend university and continue pursuing his successful YouTube career.
-From age 11 to 14, Deyes participated in competitive gymnastics.

 He has been in a relationship with fellow YouTube star Zoe Sugg, known publicly as Zoella, since October 2012.
 In early 2013, Deyes moved into a flat in London, with YouTuber Caspar Lee.
 Deyes moved back to Brighton in autumn 2013, eventually moving into a house with Sugg in October 2014.
-Shortly after moving in together, Deyes and Sugg bought a black pug named Nala.
 In June 2017, the couple upgraded to a larger five-bedroom house, which had been purchased in July 2015 and renovated over several months.
-Sugg and Deyes have one child, born in August 2021.
+They became engaged in September 2023.
+Sugg and Deyes have a daughter born in August 2021, and a second daughter born in December 2023.